Pork Chop Marinade

 All you need to make this easy pork marinade recipe are the following.

 - Honey or brown sugar or even sugar-free version of these sweeteners to keep the marinade low-carb.
+This is my secret ingredient to make the meat slightly sweet.

 - Soy Sauce

-- Apple Cider Vinegar or lemon juice
+- Apple Cider Vinegar or lemon juice.
+You can also use balsamic vinegar.

 - Dijon Mustard